tdpetrou/pandas_cub/README.md

 ### 13. Boolean Selection with a DataFrame

 In pandas, you can filter for specific rows of a DataFrame by passing in a boolean Series/array to the brackets.
-For instance, the following will select all rows such that `a` is greater than 10.
+For instance, the following will select only the rows such that `a` is greater than 10.

 ```python
 >>> s = df['a'] > 10